fbohz/fbohz.github.io/_posts/2021-02-12-next_npm_virus_outbreak.markdown

 We know that most of the npm packages we use are maintained by third party actors.
 This can be a single developer, a team of developers or a super large corporation.

 NPM in itself is very reliable.
 But does NPM guarantee you that any package that you install will be virus free?
-So these days, it is not uncommon to see [some developers](https://youtu.be/24tQRwIRP_w?t=935) foreseeing a day in which a successful virus attack will spread through millions of machines through NPM.
+So these days, it is not uncommon to hear [some developers](https://youtu.be/24tQRwIRP_w?t=935) foreseeing a day in which a successful virus attack will spread through millions of machines through NPM.

 Sorry if I'm the first person to tell you: **NPM it's not virus free** 🤦🏼‍♂️.